DAGWorks-Inc/hamilton/docs/concepts/hamilton-function-structure.rst

 ----------------------------

 Hamilton supports limited dynamism in DAG execution.
-While we believe that most workflows should be somewhat static (and dynamism should be orchestrated eternal to the definition), we support the ability to expand execution over a set of previous nodes.
+While we believe that most workflows should be somewhat static (and dynamism should be orchestrated external to the definition), we support the ability to expand execution over a set of previous nodes.
 You do this by marking a function that yields a generator of type `Foo` as having an output type `Parallelizable[Foo]`, and downstream marking the input type as `Collect[input]`.
 Note that, currently, multiple functions can declare, as an input, the output of a `Parallelizable` function, whereas only one node can currently feed into `Collect`.